 Understanding Ultrasonic Testing Equipment and Software

-Read more about the disadvantages of ultrasonic sensors
+Read more about eddy current vs. ultrasonic testing.

 How Phased Array Techniques Improve Ultrasonic Testing

-Read more about combining phased array and time of flight diffraction ultrasonic
+Read more about phased array and time of flight diffraction ultrasonic testing.

-Read more about using phased array ultrasonic to inspect steel structures
+Read more about using phased array ultrasonic for nondestructive testing of steel structures.

 Ultrasonic Testing in the Aviation Industry

-Read more about ultrasonic testing for commercial aircraft
+Read more about ultrasonic nondestructive testing for commercial aircraft.

-Read more about ultrasonic testing of airplane turbine blades
+Read more about ultrasonic and eddy current inspection of turbine blades.

 Ultrasonic Testing in the Oil and Gas Industry

-Read more about ultrasonic testing in oil & gas
+Read more about ultrasonic testing in oil and gas.

-Read more about using ultrasonic techniques on composite materials
+Read more about using ultrasonic testing equipment with composite materials.

-Read more about ultrasonic testing of airplane composites
+Read more about ultrasonic testing solutions for the NDT of aerospace composites.

 Read more about NDT methods for additive manufacturing.

-Zetec has been a leading provider of ultrasonic testing equipment and software for a generation.
+Zetec has been a leading provider of ultrasonic testing equipment and ultrasonic testing solutions for a generation.
 To learn more about using ultrasonic technology in your industry, contact Zetec today.